nefelitav/nefelitav/README.md

 - 🌱 I’m currently working on
   - a SaaS Boilerplate using React Native and Firebase
-  - a covid vaccine sentiment classifier using deep neural networks
   - a tech blog

 - :dart: Things i want to learn or master in 2022: